joewashington75/AzureAdBasicAuthAutomatedUITesting/README.md

 # Azure Ad Basic Authentication
-This project shows how to use automation frameworks such such as Selenium and Playwright to automate Azure AD Basic Authentication
+This project shows how to use automation frameworks such such as Selenium and Playwright to automate Azure AD Basic Authentication.
+Blog post can be found [here](https://joeblogs.technology/2022/02/ui-automation-testing-basic-authentication-using-selenium-and-playwright/)

 ## Selenium
 To run the project from the command line, navigate to the Selenium directory in the codebase via the command line and run the following command: